atinfo/awesome-test-automation/java-test-automation.md

 * [Hibernate](http://hibernate.org/orm/) - Hibernate ORM enables developers to more easily write applications whose data outlives the application process.
 As an Object/Relational Mapping (ORM) framework, Hibernate is concerned with data persistence as it applies to relational databases (via JDBC).
 * [Morphia](https://github.com/mongodb/morphia) - Morphia is a lightweight type-safe library for mapping Java objects to/from MongoDB.
 Morphia provides a typesafe, and fluent Query API support with (runtime) validation.
 Morphia uses annotations so there are no XML files to manage or update.
 Morphia should feel very comfortable for any developer with JPA experience.
+* [MyBatis](http://www.mybatis.org/mybatis-3) - MyBatis is a first class persistence framework with support for custom SQL, stored procedures and advanced mappings.
+MyBatis eliminates almost all of the JDBC code and manual setting of parameters and retrieval of results.
+MyBatis can use simple XML or Annotations for configuration and map primitives, Map interfaces and Java POJOs (Plain Old Java Objects) to database records.

 ## Useful libs

+* [StreamEx](https://github.com/amaembo/streamex) - Common Java 8 Streams enhancement library.
+* [Vavr](https://github.com/vavr-io/vavr) - Vavr is an object-functional language extension to Java 8, which aims to reduce the lines of code and increase code quality.
+It provides persistent collections, functional abstractions for error handling, concurrent programming, pattern matching and much more.
+* [Lombok](https://projectlombok.org) - Project Lombok makes Java a spicier language by adding 'handlers' that know how to build and compile simple, boilerplate-free, not-quite-java code.
-* [AspectJ](https://eclipse.org/aspectj/) - Seamless aspect-oriented extension to the Java.
+* [AspectJ](https://eclipse.org/aspectj) - Seamless aspect-oriented extension to the Java.
 AspectJ enables clean modularization of crosscutting concerns, such as error checking and handling, synchronization, context-sensitive behavior, performance optimizations, monitoring and logging, debugging support, and multi-object protocols.
 * [aShot](https://github.com/yandex-qatools/ashot) - WebDriver Screenshot utility.
 Take screenshots, crop, prettify, compare.
 * [rest-assured](https://code.google.com/p/rest-assured/) - Testing and validating REST services in Java is harder than in dynamic languages such as Ruby and Groovy.
 REST Assured brings the simplicity of using these languages into the Java domain.
 * [WireMock](http://wiremock.org/) is a flexible library for stubbing and mocking web services.
 Unlike general purpose mocking tools it works by creating an actual HTTP server that your code under test can connect to as it would a real web service.